ihsoft/TimberbornModsUnity/Assets/MorePaths/StaticFiles/ThunderstorePackage/README.md

 You know what would be boring?
 Only having one path!
 With this mod u can use different paths to diversify your city!

-## Shoutout
+## Shoutouts

+A shoutout to Todor Alin on discord for his time testing versions of this mod!
-Knatte_Anka helped out with making the icons and ironing out the details.
+And a shoutout to Knatte_Anka for helped out with making the icons and ironing out the details.
 So a big shoutout to him for the ideas and all the help!

 ## How to use